Bard IVC Filter Lawsuits

 - Device embolism involving parts of the device which break off and travel to other organs such as the heart or kidneys

 In 2010, the FDA issued a warning statement to physicians regarding the potential for complications.
-The advisory stated that complications were more likely if IVC devices were left in place to long and recommended that the implants be removed as soon as the danger of blood clots had passed for each patient.
+The advisory stated that complications were more likely if IVC devices were left in place for too long and recommended that the implants be removed as soon as the danger of blood clots had passed for each patient.

 Several medical journal articles published between 2010 and 2013, showed the continuing trend of high device failure rate including Bard Recovery and G2 IVC filters.
 One journal reported that though quick device removal was recommended, only 9 percent of all implanted devices had actually been removed.